Welcome to Intelligence Squared.

 corroborating a persistent narrative about China's stark and steady military buildup.

-the display was further evidence of preparations for the country's ultimate aim of seizing the island of Taiwan and expanding its influence throughout the Indo-Pacific and beyond.
+for the country's ultimate aim of seizing the island of Taiwan

-For years now, America has described China as its pacing threat,
+For years now, America has described China as its pacing threat

-and as the source of persistent tension among strategists, scholars,
+and is the source of persistent tension among strategists, scholars, and political commentators alike,

-convinced that the coming world order will be determined by the winner of an inevitable clash between Washington and Beijing.
+convinced that the coming world order will be determined by the winner

-While the stakes could not be higher,
+While the stakes could not be higher, neither could the strategic confusion

-neither could the strategic confusion regarding how a conflict between these two nuclear powers might begin,
+regarding how a conflict between these two nuclear powers might begin,

 evolve, and ultimately conclude.